About Becca

 Erielle Bakkum Photography

-Prof. Willett’s work in machine learning and signal processing reflects broad and interdisciplinary expertise and perspectives.
+Becca’s research is focused on machine learning foundations, scientific machine learning, and signal processing.
+Her work in machine learning and signal processing reflects broad and interdisciplinary expertise and perspectives.
 She is known internationally for her contributions to the mathematical foundations of machine learning, large-scale data science, and computational imaging.
+Her research focuses on developing the mathematical and statistical foundations of machine learning and scientific machine learning methodology.
+In addition to her technical contributions, Prof. Willett is a strong advocate for diversity in STEM and AI.

 Scientific community leadership roles: